supunstr/newdatalseg/README.md

 Before you RUN the main.tf below steps you need to follow,

-Create key name test
+Create key as test
-Create own image using pre-image-input file base on the rhel8/7 server.
+Create own imange using pre-image-input file base on the rhel7/8 server.
 Then update the Image ID on main.tf file.

 ```sh